YounesKHM-O/Data-BI-Projects/Customer Churn Analysis /Dataset/README.md

 # Dataset - Customer Churn Analysis

-This folder contains the raw and cleaned datasets used in the Customer Churn Analysis project.
+This folder contains dataset used in the Customer Churn Analysis project.

 ## 📂 Folder Structure